ul-gh/PiPyADC/README.md

 License: GNU LGPLv2.1, see:
 https://www.gnu.org/licenses/old-licenses/lgpl-2.1-standalone.html

-Ulrich Lukas, 2019-02-02
+Ulrich Lukas, 2020-11-06

 ## Installation on Raspbian Buster:
-The installation instructions are for Python 3, however, the library and examples also work in Python 2.
-To install the package for Python 2, simply omit "3" from all commands below.

 ### Install PiPyADC
+Update 2020-11-06: This is now on pypi (Thanks to bleykauf for the pull request!)

 To install PiPyADC, first make sure you have installed pip:

 	sudo apt install python3-pip